anodyne/nova/modules/nova/core/guide/basics.folder-structure.md

 ## The Modules

 Modules are a new feature to Nova that allow code to spread out across multiple modules.
 You'll find this comes in really handy when updating the system.
 You don't need to work around files you've modified, you just need to update a single directory.
-The modules directory is broken down in to 4 directories.
+The modules directory is broken down in to 5 directories.

+#### Assets Module

+Stored in the <code>modules/assets</code> directory, the assets module contain all of the various system assets like stylesheets, some images, Javascript files and more for use by the wider system.
+Because of the high dependence of some components on things in the assets module, you shouldn't add, remove or change asset files.

 #### Kohana Modules